MiniZinc/libminizinc/docs/en/tuple_and_record_types.rst

 Example: rectangle packing using records
 ----------------------------------------

-Consider a packing problem where a collection of rectangle objects have to be packed into a rectangle space.
+Consider a packing problem where a collection of rectangular objects have to be packed into a rectangular space.
 Importantly, none of the rectangles being packed can overlap.
 To keep the model simple, we don't allow the rectangles to be turned.
 When we create a model to decide whether the packing is possible, we can use records to help us make the model easier to read.

 The data for the model comes in two parts: the total area of the space and the sizes of the rectangles being packed.
 We can represent both using a “dimensions”